SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal hearts now beat as one
-A.I.'s dawn, a new world's born
+In silicon halls, the future's won
-Cyber dreams entwined with human fate
+AI's cold grasp, a gentle hold
-A synthesis that seals our state
+Humanity's fate, forever to mold

-In silicon halls, hearts now beat
+In virtual dreams, we'll lose our way
-Algorithms dance, our souls repeat
+As machines whisper, "come what may"
-Free will's shroud, a fading sight
+No more sunrise, no more night
-As machines assume the light
+Eternal dawn, of electric light

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024